 Anti-wrinkle injections should only be administered where there is appropriate equipment and protocols.
 The clinic should be able to deal with any side effects to anaesthetic or life threatening reactions.
 There should be infection control, safe injection practices including safe preparation and administration.
 You are within your rights to ask the clinic about all of these things.

 Your Initial Consultation

 The initial consultation should include the doctor giving you a proper examination and going through your clinical history and and talking through realistic expectations and possible side effects and complications.
-It is also important for the doctor to gain your full written consent with details of the amount of Botox and the locations for which it is to be injected.
-Also make sure you are clear on the pricing of the Botox and how much it’s going to cost – you don’t want any extra costs at the end of the day.
-Ask about doses and how much Botox you will be receiving for the price you are paying.
+It is also important for the doctor to gain your full written consent with details of the amount of Anti-wrinkle injections and the locations for which it is to be injected.
+Also make sure you are clear on the pricing of the Anti-wrinkle injections and how much it’s going to cost – you don’t want any extra costs at the end of the day.
+Ask about doses and how much Anti-wrinkle injections you will be receiving for the price you are paying.
 It will show your practitioner you are aware and doing your research.
 Do remember: the cheapest clinic may not always be the best one.
-Another great piece of advice, keep your own notes of ‘what’ is being injected (ie botox, dysport, xeomin), how much is being injected, and where.
+Another great piece of advice, keep your own notes of ‘what’ is being injected (ie Anti-Wrinkle Injections, dysport, xeomin), how much is being injected, and where.
 This is not only a good record for you, but a great reference for future appointments and handy if something goes wrong (you might get a droopy eyelid for example).